DataDog/documentation/content/en/cloudcraft/getting-started/generate-api-key.md

 {{< img src="cloudcraft/getting-started/generate-api-key/create-api-key-button.png" alt="Screenshot of Cloudcraft's user interface for managing API keys with a focus on the 'Create API key' button." responsive="true" style="width:75%;">}}

-The key's name should describe its purpose, for example, "Automation Key," and have proper permissions.
+Name the key to describe its purpose, for example, 'Automation Key,' and assign the appropriate permissions.
 Select the permission that best fits this key, but try to follow the [principle of least privilege][4].
 The same principle applies when giving teams access to this key.

 {{< img src="cloudcraft/getting-started/generate-api-key/create-api-key-window.png" alt="Screenshot of Cloudcraft's API key creation interface with fields for naming and setting permissions." responsive="true" style="width:100%;">}}

-When you're done, click **Save key** and a new API key will be created.
+When you're done, click **Save key** to create a new API key.
 Make sure to write down the key in a secure location so you can use it later.

-If you have any questions or issues with this process, [contact Cloudcraft's support team via the in-app beacon][5].
+If you have any questions or issues with creating an API key, [contact Cloudcraft's support team via the in-app beacon][5].

 [1]: /cloudcraft/api/
 [2]: /cloudcraft/account-management/roles-and-permissions/